Prototype-Club/.github/profile/README.md

 # How can I contribute?
 ## Contribution guide/guidelines
 1. Share Your Prototypes
-  There are two ways of sharing prototypes, you can either:
-  a.
-This is the recommended way.
-Clone your project and set the Prototype-Club organization as the owner.
-This way, you can keep your project private and only share it with the community.
+  Fork your project and set the Prototype-Club organization as the owner.<br>
-  b.
-Share a link to your project on discord.
-If you don't know how to use GIT or GitHub this is an easy way to get started.
-But we strongly recommend using GitHub.
+    - You may also want to add some screenshots or a video to your readme to give others a sense of what your prototype is about.
+    - Private Repos are only visible to other members of Prototype Club. <br>

+2. Work on any prototype you find interesting
+  If you find a prototype you like, start working on it and contribute your changes, no need to ask for permission. <br>
+  Join forces with other members on interesting prototypes.
+Share your skills, be it coding, art, sound design, or writing.
+Collaboration is key.
+    - If you want to make a change that is radically different, out of scope or feature creep, just make a branch and work on it there instead.

-2. Provide Feedback
+3. Provide Feedback / Discuss
     You can use the issues tab to provide feedback on a project.
 You can also use the comments section on the project page.

-3. Collaborate
-  Join forces with other members on interesting prototypes.
-Share your skills, be it coding, art, sound design, or writing.
-Collaboration is key to creating something special.
-4. Participate in Discussions
+    - Club activity will automatically show up on the github channel on discord. <br>

+4. Discuss on Discord
   Engage in game design discussions on Discord.
 Share your thoughts, ask questions, and explore new concepts.
 This helps everyone grow as game designers.

+5. Turn something into a full game.
+  If you find a prototype you like, you can fork it and turn it into a full game.
+You can also ask the original creator if they would like to collaborate on a full game.
+Don't be afarid to allow others to use your prototype as a base for their own game, that is the point of Prototype Club, to inspire eachother.

-5. Respect and Support
+6. Respect and Support
   Be respectful and supportive of all members.
 Constructive criticism is welcome, but always be kind and considerate.
-Remember, we’re all here to learn and have fun.
+Remember, we’re all here to learn and have fun. <br>

-6. Stay Active

   Stay active in the community by regularly checking in, sharing updates on your progress, and participating in group activities.
 Your involvement helps keep the club vibrant and dynamic.

+# GIT Workflow
-- We use git to manage our projects.
-If you are new to git, you can learn more about it here.
+  We use git to manage our projects.
+If you are new to git, please ask for help.
+We are happy to help you get started. <br>
-- If if you want to make a change that is out of scope or feature creep, make a branch and work on it there.

-# How is prototype club?
-## Contribute to a prototype
-## Contribute your own project
-Create a fork of your project, making Prototype-Club the owner.
-Private Repos are only visible to other members

-Useful resources - where can the community find your donecs?
-Is there anything else the community should know?
+# Useful resources
+  If anyone has some useful resources we can share it here.